armory/docs/content/en/cd-as-a-service/reference/CLI/cli-cheat.md

 **Examples**

-You are in the directory where your deployment file is located.
+You are in the directory where your deployment file `deploy.yaml` is located.
 To deploy your app, execute:

 `armory deploy start -f deploy.yaml`

 To deploy your app with new context variables:

 `armory deploy start -f deploy.yml --add-context=pr=myprnumber,jira=myjiranumber`

+To deploy your app without first manually logging into CD-as-a-Service, pass your Client ID and Client Secret:

+`armory deploy start -c <your-client-id> -s <your-client-secret> -f deploy.yml`

 ## Generate a blue/green deployment template